 Never assume warm air from the vents automatically means the system’s low on refrigerant.

-Below, Quality Car Care suggests services and precautions worth considering at the beginning of summer:
+Below, Quality Tune Up Car Care Center suggests services and precautions worth considering at the beginning of summer:

 - Don’t put tap water in the radiator.
 Tap water invites foreign minerals that can plug passages and increase wear and tear.